The Toyota C-HR manages feel pretty sporty without sending every bump in the road into the cabin. Unfortunately, it’s pretty noisy on the motorway

 The pillars where the doors meet the windscreen are punctuated by some handy extra windows by the wing mirrors, so there aren’t any awkward blind spots to worry about at junctions.

-Unfortunately, its low roof, minuscule back windows and small rear windscreen give you a terrible view out the back.
-Thankfully, all C-HR models come with a reversing camera as standard while Excel and Dynamic models also come with front and rear parking sensors and a self-parking system.
+Unfortunately, the Toyota C-HR‘s low roof, minuscule back windows and small rear windscreen give you a terrible view rearwards.
+Thankfully, all C-HR models come with a reversing camera as standard while Excel and Dynamic models also come with front and rear parking sensors and a self-parking system that’ll steer for you into bay and parallel spaces.

 The Toyota C-HR has loads of grip and doesn’t lean much in tight corners.
 It’s sportier than most SUVs but not quite as fun to drive as a SEAT Ateca.
 It isn’t as relaxing to drive as a Peugeot 3008, either, thanks to the loud wind noise and intrusive tyre roar you’ll hear at motorway speeds.